 - Remove plants after they are killed by frost in fall to avoid disease issues the following year.

 - Snapdragons bloom best in well-drained, moist soil, in cool late-spring or early-summer temperatures.
 They can tolerate light shade but bloom much better in full sun.

 - Snapdragons tend to stop producing flowers when hot weather arrives, but they will usually re-bloom when the weather cools off in late summer if you cut back the spent flower stalks.

 - Snapdragons are available in a broad range of heights, so they may be used in many ways in the garden.
 Small cultivars work well as an annual ground cover, as an edging, or in pots or window boxes.
 The spiky form of taller cultivars adds an attractive accent to annual and mixed borders.

-- Tall snapdragon cultivars also make remarkably long-lived cut flowers
+- Tall snapdragon cultivars also make remarkably long-lasting cut flowers.

 Common Pests and Problems

 Bacterial Leaf Spot: First signs are small translucent spots with a broad yellowish edge that slowly enlarge and become angular or irregularly circular with a reddish center.
 It thrives in cooler temperatures.
 The disease may also affect and disfigure flower heads.
 Burpee Recommends: Remove infected plants.
 Rotate crops with plants in a different family.
 Avoid overhead watering.
 Do not work around plants when they are wet.